garden-io/garden/docs/garden-for/containers/using-remote-container-builder.md

 ## Next steps

-If you haven't already, check out our docs on [building containers](./building-containers.md) to learn how to add `container` Build actions to your project that can be built by the Remote Container Builder and used by other actions, e.g. to:
+If you haven't already, check out our docs on [building containers](./building-containers.md) to learn how to add `container` Build actions to your project.
+Note that the Remote Container Builder also supports [multi-platform builds](./building-containers.md#doing-multi-platform-builds)!

+Your `container` actions will be built by the container builder and can be used by other actions, e.g. to:

 - [Deploy K8s resources](../kubernetes/deploy-k8s-resource.md)
 - [Install Helm charts](../kubernetes/install-helm-chart.md)